SIGIL

 Hayley Piper, Dartmouth '22, Major: Biology

-Juliana Arevalos Bordao, Dartmouth '22, Major: Undeclared
+Juliana Arevalos Bordao, Dartmouth '22, Major: Sociology

 Yliana Beck, Dartmouth '22, Major: Psychology